fleetdm/fleet/docs/Deploying/Configuration.md

 When JIT user provisioning is turned on, Fleet will automatically create an account when a user logs in for the first time with the configured SSO.
 This removes the need to create individual user accounts for a large organization.

 Accounts created via JIT provisioning are assigned the (Observer role)[https://fleetdm.com/docs/using-fleet/permissions].
 The new account's email and full name are copied from the user data in the SSO response.

-To enable this option, go to **Settings > Organization settings > SAML single sign-on options** and check "_Automatically create Observer user on Login_".
+To enable this option, go to **Settings > Organization settings > SAML single sign-on options** and check "_Automatically create Observer user on Login_" or [adjust your config](#sso-settings-enable-jit-provisioning).

 For this to work correctly make sure that:

 - Your IDP is configured to send the user email as the Name ID (instructions for configuring different providers are detailed below)
 - Your IDP sends the full name of the user as an attribute with any of the following names (if this value is not provided Fleet will fallback to the user email)